kripod/otion/packages/gatsby-plugin-otion/README.md

 ## Usage

-1. Install the package and its peer dependencies:
+1. Install the plugin and its peer dependencies with a package manager of choice, e.g.:

    ```shell
    npm install gatsby-plugin-otion otion react-otion